 On January 6, 2017, NuScale submitted the first SMR DC application for review by the NRC.
 On March 15, 2017, the NRC completed its acceptance review and docketed the application.
 The staff issued the acceptance review letter to NuScale on March 23, 2017, and developed a full review schedule with public milestones that was transmitted to NuScale on May 22, 2017.
 The staff's review is currently in Phase 1 and Phase 2.
-To date the NRC has identified 25 significantly challenging issues requiring resolution and that have the potential to adversely affect the review schedule.
-As of February 28, 2018, the staff has issued 375 RAIs, which included 1023 RAI questions and the applicant has responded to 765 of the RAI questions.
-Of the 375 RAIs issued, 78 RAIs (20%) are now closed.
-This month's report corrects the number of RAI questions to which the applicant has responded.
+To date the NRC has identified 26 significantly challenging issues requiring resolution and that have the potential to adversely affect the review schedule.
+Of these 26 issues, 4 are now considered resolved.
+As of March 31, 2018, the staff has issued 404 RAIs, which included 1096 questions and the applicant has responded to 794 of these questions.
+Of the 404 RAIs issued, 96 RAIs (23.7%) are now closed.